apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Prisco's Week 16 NFL picks: 49ers upend Ravens in potential Super Bowl preview, Cowboys-Dolphins fireworks**
+**Possible measles virus exposure at Center City building, health department says**

-You can read more about it [here](https://www.cbssports.com/nfl/news/priscos-week-16-nfl-picks-49ers-upend-ravens-in-potential-super-bowl-preview-cowboys-dolphins-fireworks/).
+You can read more about it [here](http://www.nbcphiladelphia.com/news/local/measles-exposure-possible-philadelphia-health-department/3729258/).

 ## Requirements
 - Python 3.8